PAI-Tech/PAI-BOT-JS/docs/installation/index.md

 Installation Guide for PAI BOT (Node JS)
 ========================================

-In this guide we will install PAI Bot on your machine and register the Bot to PAI-NET.
+In this guide we will install PAI Bot on your machine and register the Bot to the PAI-NET.

 By the end of this guide you will have a PAI Bot running and ready to work on your machine.

-> This guide is for linux based OS - (macOS and Ubuntu 16.6+ tested).
+> This guide is for linux based OS - (macOS and Ubuntu 16.04+ tested).
 You can find Windows based OS in {here - PAI Bot windows installation guide}

-In order to prepare the operating system to PAI Bot, we need to set up PAI Environment.
+In order to prepare the operating system for the PAI Bot, we need to set up PAI Environment first.
 (Read more about {PAI Environment})

 Ok, after setting up the PAI Env, we can start installing the Bot with the following steps: